 Here’s a gallery showing some of my photomontages.

 Photomontages Inspired By David Hockney

-British painter, David Hockney, started making photomontages sometime in the late 1970s.
+British painter, David Hockney, started making photomontages sometime in the early 1980s.
 He began with Polaroids, so all his photos had white borders.
 He then progressed on to using a 35mm film camera to make his photos.

 Hockney was not a lover of photography, quite disdainful of it in fact.
 He makes this clear in his book ‘Hockney on Photography.’
 Hockney used photography more as a tool than as a medium.